Marianna Martines: Early life

 She was born into this home in 1744.
 Though baptized Anna Catherina, she chose to go by the name Marianna.

 Metastasio, the family friend, made it a practice to help out with the raising and careers of the Martines children; for instance, at one point he helped Giuseppe obtain an important job as custodian of the Imperial Library.
 In the case of Marianna, he noticed her precocious talents early, and thus came to oversee her education, musical and otherwise.

 He first arranged for her to take keyboard lessons from Haydn, whom Metastasio had met as a result of their living in the same building.
 These lessons began when Marianna was aged seven, and lasted until she was ten.
-When she turned ten, Marianna began singing lessons with Porpora, who had also met Haydn and taken him on as his assistant; Haydn played the harpsichord while Porpora taught Marianne.
+When she turned ten, Marianna began singing lessons with Porpora, who had also met Haydn and taken him on as his assistant; Haydn played the harpsichord while Porpora taught Marianne to sing.

 Soon after Marianna began her music lessons she demonstrated a talent for composition, so she began still further lessons with Johann Adolph Hasse and the Imperial court composer Giuseppe Bonno.

 Metastasio also saw to it that Marianna received a thorough general education, which far surpassed what was considered standard for women of her social class at that time.
 She was a native speaker of both Italian and German, and in an autobiographical letter to Padre Martini indicated that she had good command of French.
 The musicologist Charles Burney, visiting Vienna, found that she also could speak English.

 Career as performer and composer

 Already as a child Martines was good enough to perform before the Imperial court, where according to Helene Wessely, she "attracted attention with her beautiful voice and her keyboard playing."
 The adult Marianna was frequently asked to perform before the Empress Maria Theresa.

 A number of the works that Martines composed are set for solo voice, and her biographers (Godt, Wessely) conjecture that the first singer of these works was their composer.
 If so, they constitute further evidence for her ability, as the music shows a "predilection for coloratura passages, leaps over wide intervals and trills indicat[ing] that she herself must have been an excellent singer."
 (Wessely).

 Martines wrote a number of secular cantatas and two oratorios to Italian texts.
 These texts are, naturally enough, the work of her mentor Metastasio.

-Surviving compositions include four masses, six motets, and three litanies for choir.
+Her surviving compositions include four masses, six motets, and three litanies for choir.
 She wrote in the Italian style, as was typical for the early Classical period in Vienna.
 Her harpsichord performance practice was compared to the style of C.P.E.
 Bach.
 Martines's compositions were well regarded in her time, and some scholars have suggested that Mozart modeled his 1768 Mass, V. 139, after the "Christe" of Martines's Mass No. 1 in D major.
 The Michaelerkirche (St. Michael's Church, next door to the Martines home), saw a performance of her third mass in 1761.
 Her fourth mass was completed in 1765.